Katherine "Kitty" Marshall: Suffragette activism

+When the 1911 census was enumerated, Marshall and 9 other women participated in the suffragette boycott by camping out on a heath in three caravans.

 Marshall was with Emmeline Pankhurst and Mabel Tuke on 1 March 1912, and all were arrested after pulling up in a taxicab and stoning two windows of Number 10 (as Mrs Pankhurst's stone missed).
 Within an hour, the campaign of 150 suffragettes (a few every quarter of an hour) broke the windows in shops and in commercial property across Haymarket, Piccadilly, Regent Street, the Strand, Oxford Street and Bond Street.
 Within one day 125 were arrested for causing £5,000 of wilful damage.

 At their trial for conspiracy, Mrs Pankhurst and Marshall were sentenced to two months (her third prison term), Mabel Tuke sentenced to three weeks.
 Marshall wrote about the chaos at Holloway with over a hundred women on remand trying to be separated from those convicted.
 All were singing "The Marseillaise" to suffragette lyrics, and breaking the glass windows of cells for air.
 Marshall said "I believe the row we made could be heard some miles away."
-Marshall was given five days in a "bitterly cold" underground solitary confinement cell for breaking 40 panes in the prison.
+Marshall went on hunger strike and was given five days in a "bitterly cold" underground solitary confinement cell for breaking 40 panes in the prison.
 This led to a depression, constant crying, transfer to the hospital wing, and her release on 12 April.

+Marshall was awarded the WSPU Hunger Strike medal (for Valour) in 1912.

 In 1913, Marshall and her husband sheltered Grace Roe.
 Roe had been disguised by the Marshalls in Kitty's clothes which she describes as 'racy' so she could travel to and from Paris, to see Christabel Pankhurst.
 She was the WSPU head of operations after she took over from Annie Kenney who had been imprisoned.
 Roe was then evading her own arrest for conspiracy, and ill from her journey after visiting Christabel Pankhurst in Paris for instructions for the movement.
 Marshall lent her "racy" clothes as disguise, a heavy veil and toque hat.